Community Advisory Council

 - The Health and Disability Services Complaints Office (HaDSCO) is an independent statutory authority providing an impartial resolution service for complaints relating to health or disability services provided in the State of Western Australia.
 This service is free and available to all users and providers of health or disability services.
 HaDSCO was formerly known as the Office of Health Review until November 2010.

-The MyHospitals website provides information on hospitals throughout Australia and how they compare against national and state and territory data.
+The MyHospitals website provides information on hospitals throughout Australia and how they compare against national, state and territory data.